zpainter/iassist/content/about/regional-report-2000-2001-united-states.md

 grant from the Pew Charitable Trust to establish a topically-focussed data archive on public policy and the arts.
-The grant has the Princeton University Library collaborating with the Center for Arts and Cultural Policy Studies of Princeton\'s Woodrow Wilson School of Public and International Affairs, and the partners will create a fully searchable, digital archive containing policy-relevant information on arts and culture.
+The grant has the Princeton University Library collaborating with the Center for Arts and Cultural Policy Studies of Princeton's Woodrow Wilson School of Public and International Affairs, and the partners will create a fully searchable, digital archive containing policy-relevant information on arts and culture.
 The archive is intended for nonacademic as well as academic